 - This should be a fun project for the students to improve their listening skills as they listen to the person ahead of them tell the story.
 The students will become more creative as the year goes by, The only thing is to make sure the students know that the story should make some sense with the stories that were told before.

-- Make sure to get your project in early enough to ePals to start it in early fall.
-There are 1000's of projects on the site and there may be a similar collaboration already on the site.
+- Make sure to get your project in early enough to ePals to start it in the early fall.
+There are thousands of projects on the site and there may be a similar collaboration already on the site.

-- If you know another teacher in another town, state or country, contact the teacher to see if he/she is willing to do a collaboration project.
+- If you know another teacher in another town, state, or country, contact the teacher to see if he/she is willing to do a collaboration project.
 Another country or region would be very interesting as the stories from the different classrooms will have a slightly different perspective.
-You can use Google Hangouts, Skype or other preferred video conferencing software.
+You can use Google Meet, Zoom, or other preferred video conferencing software.

-- The students will have never participated in a videoconference before.
-You will want to teach the basic rules of being polite, listening to others and not talking until it is their turn.
+- The students may have never participated in a videoconference before.
+You will want to teach the basic rules of being polite, listening to others, and not talking until it is their turn.
 You will want to have them practice talking into a microphone, speaking loudly and slowly enough for everyone to hear and understand them.

 See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.